elastic/kibana/packages/kbn-migrations/README.md

     - Those migrations have been applied to an index
     - The plugin is upgraded to a later version, which defines migrations 'a', 'c', 'b'
     - In this case, the plugin's migrations have been reordered
+- Migration state is cumulative (migration ids and plugin->mapping associations are never removed)
 - Mappings are never removed
   - This is because we need to support old indices which might have mappings that are no longer associated with a plugin
   - We could put in logic to clean up mappings at the end of a migration: